Fertilize for Healthier Plants

 The actual number represents the percentage present of that element.
 Fertilizer often contains smaller quantities of nutrients like calcium, magnesium, and sulphur.

 Plants are individuals and they need different things.

-• In the fall as the weather gets cooler, lawns start to go dormant and their need for nitrogen is less.
+- As weather gets cooler in the fall, lawns start to go dormant and their need for nitrogen is less.
 Fall Lawn Food 6-8-14 strengthens grass roots for winter with a higher concentration of phosphorus and builds up resistance to disease and injury with more potassium.

 One of the best ways to determine the health of your soil is with a test kit available at our Garden Centre.

 How is Fertilizer Applied?